ItalianoFrançaisDeutschEnglish

 3.6.5.
 Immortality (sought in the capital).

-The idea of immortality, at the time of the dominance of the value attributed to the durability of gold, is transferred to the permanence of the circulation of capital.
+The immortality once sought, in the era of the dominance of the idea of value, in the durability of gold, is transferred to the perpetuity of the circulation of capital.

 Index Anthology Karl Marx, Jacques Camatte